Find Trade Colleges

 Romeoville, IL

-With a ranking of #9, Lewis University did quite well on this year’s best value schools for transportation & materials moving students working on their bachelor’s degree.
-Located in the suburb of Romeoville, Lewis is a private not-for-profit college with a moderately-sized student population.
+Lewis University did quite well in this year’s ranking of the best places for transportation & materials moving students to get a bachelor’s degree.
+It came in at #9 on the list.
+Located in the large suburb of Romeoville, Lewis is a private not-for-profit school with a moderately-sized student population.

 Full Transportation & Materials Moving at Lewis University Report